-An early 20th century trim molding style, Arts and Crafts is found mostly in north american homes where the individual builder was often the designer as well.
-This style consists mostly of straight lines, with bevels in leaded glass and geometric designs in wood typically the extent of decorative features used.
+An early 20th century trim molding design, Arts and Crafts style is found mostly in North American homes where the individual builder was often the designer as well.
+This style consists mostly of straight lines with bevels in leaded glass and geometric shapes in wood typically the extent of decorative features used.
 Also called Craftsman and Mission Style, this trim emphasized the wood grain as opposed to ornately carved and shaped edges.
-A natural finish is typical rather than paint, making imperfections in the wood or joinery easily seen.
-The quality of these moldings would reflect the level of skill of the trim carpenter, who would be a craftsman in his work and often the home's builder as well, hence the name Craftsman Style.
+A natural finish is typical rather than paint, making imperfections in the wood or joinery easily visible.
+The quality of these moldings would reflect the level of skill of the trim carpenter, who would be a craftsman in his work and often also the home's builder, hence the name Craftsman Style.

 Stylish simplicity is the theme for Arts and Crafts trim, this separates it from some of the other styles mentioned here that use shear abundance to create an interesting trim decoration.
 This style is more organic, arranging shapes that play against one another to bring out the beauty of a room and create a flow from one area to another.

-You'll find mostly flat boards around door and window casings in Arts and Crafts home with the more elaborate profile designs reserved for prominent features of a room like a staircase, or hearth, a wainscot with recessed panels or a built-in bookcase.
-Other telltale signs of this style include inlayed wood designs in flooring and wainscoting, and elaborately built cabinets in bathrooms or window seats in living rooms and bedrooms.
+You'll find mostly flat boards around door and window casings in Arts and Crafts home with the more elaborate profile designs reserved for prominent features of a room like a staircase, built-in bookcase, hearth, and wainscoting with recessed panels.
+Other telltale signs of this style include inlaid wood designs in flooring and wainscoting and elaborately built cabinets in bathrooms or window seats in living rooms and bedrooms.